-Pregnancy after 35 have some associated risks and health problems.
-You should consider following points to lower the risks for these problems and to have a healthy baby:
+Pregnancy after 35 has some associated risks and health problems.
+You should consider the following points to lower the risks for these problems and to have a healthy baby:

 - First of all, go for pre-natal screening to ensure that you have conceived a healthy child.
 It will make you know if the baby suffers from a congenital birth defect.

-- Plan regular visits to your health care provider for the monitoring of yours and your baby’ health.
+- Plan regular visits to your health care provider for the monitoring of your and your baby’s health.

 - Take vitamins, iron, folic acid and other supplements before and during the pregnancy to ensure the healthy development of your baby with no congenital disorder.

-- Poor diet can also be a cause of pregnancy problems.
-Follow a healthy diet plan with balanced vitamins, minerals, etc. In fact, you should increase your daily calorie intake by 300 calories to meet the needs of developing baby.
+- A poor diet can also be a cause of pregnancy problems.
+Follow a healthy diet plan with balanced vitamins, minerals, etc. In fact, you should increase your daily calorie intake by 300 calories to meet the needs of a developing baby.

 - Lessen your activities.
 Take rest as your body is going through a lot.
-Do exercise but avoid strenuous activities which can adversely effect your health.
+Do exercise but avoid strenuous activities which can adversely affect your health.

-- Do not smoke, drink or use drugs which are banned by FDA.
+- Do not smoke, drink or use drugs that are banned by FDA.
 They can harm your developing baby and cause disorders.
-Alcohol can cause fetal alcohol syndrome (FAS).
+Alcohol can cause foetal alcohol syndrome (FAS).